Liberia

 Economic Impact

-Only a tiny share of Liberia's exports to the EU market are eligible for preferences granted under the EU's EBA.
+Only a small share of Liberia's exports to the EU were eligible for EBA preferences in 2023.

 Preference utilisation and export diversification